Start with the big providers

 Anti-patterns

-1. Optimising before you have a product.
-The cheapest LLM is the one that ships your feature on time.
+Optimising before you have a product.
+The cheapest model is the one that ships your feature on time.
 That is almost never the smallest open model in week one.

-2. Skipping the Curator.
+Skipping the Curator.
 Training data has to exist before you can fine-tune.
-Capturing retroactively from logs is a week of pain; capturing prospectively from the Curator is a one-line wire-up.
+Capturing retroactively from logs is a week of pain; capturing prospectively via the Curator is a one-line wire-up.

-3. Treating Q3 cost-down as a 10-week project.
-With the Sagewai Training Loop, the same engineer can ship an Unsloth fine-tune on a free Colab T4 over a weekend.
+Treating the cost reduction as a 10-week project.
+With Sagewai, the same engineer can run an Unsloth fine-tune on a free Colab T4 over a weekend.
 See Free CUDA via Colab.